Clifford the Big Red Dog (2000 TV series): Format

 In the UK version, only one story is shown, with either the Storytime with Speckle or the Clifford's Big Ideas segments at the end, shortening the show to about 15 minutes.

 Discovery Kids LA airings omit the Storytime with Speckle segments, going straight to the second story, and the Clifford's Big Ideas segments and even the optional segment, going straight to the closing credits.
 This results in those airings lasting 22 minutes to comply with Discovery Kids LA's rule of 22 minutes per airing.

 Storytime with Speckle

 Storytime with Speckle is a segment that comes between the first and second story.
 The segment has 20 episodes for season 1, as well as 25 episodes for season 2.
-In the segment, Emily Elizabeth reads Clifford a short story about a dog named Speckle and his animal friends.
+In the segment, Emily Elizabeth reads Clifford a short story about an anthropomorphic dog named Speckle and his animal friends.